kteopiz/LeetCodeSolutionsTracker/README.md

 - Find the Index of the First Occurrence in a String (Fixed Length Sliding Window in String)
 - Same Tree (Preorder DFS on Binary Trees)
 - Inorder Binary Tree Traversal (Inorder DFS on Binary Tree)
+- Symmetric Tree (DFS on two subtrees of the same Binary Tree)

 ### Medium Questions